Haim Steinbach: Once Again the World Is Flat and Martino Gamper: Design Is a State of Mind at the Serpentine Sackler Gallery

 Photos: Rosie Yang

-Haim Steinbach and Martino Gamper are showing at the Serpentine Galleries from 5th March to 21st April 2014, for further information visit here.
+Haim Steinbach and Martino Gamper are showing at the Serpentine Galleries from 5th March until 21st April 2014.
+For further information visit the gallery’s website here.